 An internship is a hands-on work experience during which students learn specific, field-related skills and concepts.

 What will the intern do?
-What programs or projects will the intern be involved with?
+With what programs or projects will the intern be involved?

 What knowledge, skills, and qualities are needed to succeed in this internship?

-How will the intern develop skills and experience that will prepare them for work in the field?
+How will the interns develop skills and experience that will prepare them for work in the field?

 Who will train and supervise the intern?
 Does the supervisor have expertise in the field and in the specific skills or tasks involved?

-How will the intern receive routine feedback from their supervisor(s)?
+How will the interns receive routine feedback from their supervisor(s)?

 How will you provide the resources, equipment, and facilities needed to support the intern’s work?